procoder4/RageSurvival/README.md

 ### About

-RageZombies was heavily insipred by some of my Zombie Projects on MTA, different Survival/Zombie Games.
+RageSurvival was heavily insipred by some of my Zombie Projects on MTA, different Survival/Zombie Games.
 Most of the Work was strongly influenced by the small community that gathered around the project, therefor special thanks to:

 -  Pluz